 Boils tend to heal on their own, usually taking less than two weeks to completely disappear.
 However, they can cause a lot of discomfort and are usually aesthetically unpleasant.

 That's why there are some simple tricks that you can try at home to relieve pain and discomfort, but also help the boil heal faster.
 These include:

-1. Use antibacterial soap
+1. Using an antibacterial soap

-2. Cover with warm compresses
+2. Applying a warm compresses

 Cautions during treatment

 During treatment it is very important not to squeeze or burst the boil, as the infection may worsen or spread to other areas of the skin.
 You should also:

 - Wash your hands before and after touching the boil;

 - Discard all compresses you use, by putting them in the bin once used;